andystewart999/ha_transportnsw/README.md

 ![Alt text of the image](https://github.com/andystewart999/ha_integration_resources/blob/main/documentation/ha_transportnsw/3b_subentryfilters.png)

 ### Multiple trips
-Up to 3 trips per journey can be created, which are basically the next 3 departures from the origin.
+Up to 3 trips per journey can be created, which are basically the next 3 departures from the origin sorted by the arrival time at the destination(s).
 Note that depending on your 'transport type' choices the trips may be quite different, and may also have some duplicated legs - it's entirely up to the Transport NSW API what to return.

 ![Alt text of the image](https://github.com/andystewart999/ha_integration_resources/blob/main/documentation/ha_transportnsw/4_subentryalertsandtrips.png)